GeoStreamer | From Concept to Fleet-wide Technology Platform

 Time-lapse (4D) Monitoring

-Demonstration of the technology’s 4D pre-stack and post-stack compliance was an important milestone for the industrialization GeoStreamer.
+Demonstration of GeoStreamer’s 4D pre-stack and post-stack compliance was an important milestone for the industrialization of the technology.
 The full 4D backward compatibility of the system and other fundamental benefits were validated in a field trial already in 2009.

 Noise Mitigation Strategies